the-technat/dotfiles/README.md

 ### Post Configuration (macOS only)

 Open Secretive and click through the wizard.
-The config it requires has already been added, so you can hit "I added it manually".
+The config it requires has already been added, so you can hit "I Added it Manually".
 Create an SSH key in Secretive, name it "github" and don't require authentication for it.
 Copy the path to this key and then create a symlink for commit signing:

 ```console
 ln -sf ~/.ssh/ssh_signing.pub /Users/technat/Library/Containers/com.maxgoedjen.Secretive.SecretAgent/Data/PublicKeys/79312d1e83eec6fad1cd7841358a3ce2453e3c9.pub